amelial9/noteql/DESIGN.md

 for the best." noteql treats retrieval as a real systems problem: custom storage, from-scratch inverted index, structure-aware ranking, and a query layer richer than similarity search.

-corollary: the llm is the last thing i build, not the first. the retrieval has to be good enough to stand alone as search before an llm ever touches it.

 ## final product shape